The Smiling, Proud Wanderer: Plot

 Linghu Chong sinks into despair as he is now an outcast of the "orthodox" side of the jianghu.
-After leaving Shaolin, he meets a stranger, Xiang Wentian, whom he saves from dozens of enemies.
-Xiang Wentian becomes sworn brothers with Linghu Chong and brings him to a manor in Hangzhou, where they find Ren Woxing (Ren Yingying's father), the former leader of the Sun Moon Holy Cult who had been ousted from power by his deputy, Dongfang Bubai.
-Ren Woxing breaks out of captivity by knocking out Linghu Chong and using him as a decoy.
-While trapped inside the dungeon, Linghu Chong discovers carvings of Ren Woxing's infamous Cosmic Absorbing Power and learns the skill.
-Ren Woxing returns to save Linghu Chong later and tries to persuade him to join the Sun Moon Holy Cult by offering him Ren Yingying's hand in marriage.
-Linghu Chong declines, but still helps Ren Woxing defeat Dongfang Bubai and regain control of the cult.
+After leaving Shaolin, he meets Xiang Wentian who is drinking calmly in a pub while surrounded by a massive group of hundreds of hesitant attackers.
+Chong instantly admires him and drinks with him, and the two fight alongside each other and escape.
+They travel together and become sworn brothers.
+Xiang Wentian takes him to a manor in Hangzhou, where a small tight-knit group of 3 men obsessed with painting, calligraphy, go, and sword art challenge Chong to combat.
+They are delighted and amazed when he defeats them.
+On a friendly tour of the premises, Chong is shown a secluded dungeon where Ren Woxing (Ren Yingying's father), the former leader of the Sun Moon Holy Cult who had been ousted from power by his deputy, Dongfang Bubai, is held in captivity.
+Ren Woxing breaks out by knocking out Linghu Chong and placing him in the cell as a decoy.
+The dungeon is so secluded, and security so precautious, that he has no way to communicate or convince anyone of his identity.
+He is chained up in pitch darkness for weeks, and panics in an emotional breakdown, but discovers carvings of Ren Woxing's infamous Cosmic Absorbing Power and learns the skill.
+Ren Woxing returns to retrieve Linghu Chong and tries to persuade him to join the cult by offering him Ren Yingying's hand in marriage.
+Linghu Chong declines, but helps Ren Woxing defeat Dongfang Bubai and regain control of the cult.

-Linghu Chong becomes the new head of the (North) Mount Heng School, whose members are all nuns, after he unsuccessfully tries to save its leaders from a masked assassin.
-He attends a special assembly of the Five Mountains Sword Schools Alliance called for by Zuo Lengchan, who attempts to coerce the other four schools into merging into the Mount Song School under his leadership.
-However, Zuo is defeated and blinded by Yue Buqun, who uses the Bixie Swordplay against him.
-Yue Buqun becomes the new leader of the alliance.
+Linghu Chong becomes the new head of the (North) Mount Heng Sect after he unsuccessfully tries to save its leaders from a masked assassin.
+He attends a special assembly of the alliance called for by Zuo Lengchan, who attempts to coerce the other sects to submit to his command.
+During a contest to decide who will lead the alliance, Yue Buqun unexpectedly uses the Bixie Swordplay against Zuo Lengchan, defeating and blinding him.
+Yue Buqun then becomes the alliance chief.

-After leaving the assembly, Linghu Chong and Ren Yingying see Lin Pingzhi brutally slaying members of the Qingcheng School to avenge his family, and overhear a conversation between him and Yue Lingshan, who is now his wife.
-Lin Pingzhi reveals that both he and Yue Buqun have mastered the Bixie Swordplay, which is considered "unorthodox" because they need to castrate themselves in order to learn it.
-Linghu Chong also learns that Yue Buqun, his respectable former master, is actually a villainous hypocrite who planned an elaborate scheme against Lin Pingzhi to seize the swordplay manual, hoping to dominate the jianghu with it.
+After leaving the assembly, Linghu Chong and Ren Yingying see Lin Pingzhi brutally killing Qingcheng Sect members to avenge his family, and overhear a conversation between him and Yue Lingshan, who is now his wife.
+Lin Pingzhi reveals that both he and Yue Buqun have mastered the Bixie Swordplay, which is considered "unorthodox" because they need to castrate themselves to learn it.
+Linghu Chong also learns that Yue Buqun, his respectable former master, is actually a villainous hypocrite who plotted an elaborate scheme against Lin Pingzhi to seize the manual and master the Bixie Swordplay to become the most powerful figure in the jianghu.
 Lin Pingzhi then stabs Yue Lingshan to prove his loyalty to Zuo Lengchan, who is plotting revenge against Yue Buqun.
 Before Yue Lingshan dies, she makes Linghu Chong promise to spare Lin Pingzhi's life as she still loves him.
-Linghu Chong reluctantly agrees after considering his past romantic feelings for Yue Lingshan.